ilkkamtk/WSK/Week5/03-forms.md

 # Forms in React

 - There are many ways to handle forms in React.
 Most common way is to use a third party library like `react-hook-form` or `Formik`.
 These libraries provide a lot of functionality out of the box and are easy to use.
 However, it is good to know how to handle forms without these libraries as well.
-We will start with `useState` hook with our own custom hook, and later we will look at `react-hook-form`.
+We will start with `useState` hook with our own custom hook, and later you can study at `react-hook-form`.

 ## useState with forms